Fire safety guidance strengthened for new high-rise homes | Department for Levelling Up, Housing & Communities

 - Clearer safety standards for external walls of buildings including a ban on the highest risk Metal Composite Materials panels for all new buildings

-New improvements to fire safety guidance and building regulations to ensure tall buildings are made safer in England were introduced yesterday (1 June 2022), as part of a wider package of reforms.
+New improvements to fire safety guidance and building regulations to ensure tall buildings are made safer in England were recently (01 June 2022) introduced, as part of a wider package of reforms.

 The changes meet recommendations from Phase One of the Grenfell Tower Inquiry and will strengthen the information available to fire and rescue services.